l-jost/ljost-website/README.md

 ## About

-This website serves as the online presence for Control and Telemetry Systems, detailing the embedded systems design, hardware development, and firmware engineering services provided by Luca Jost.
+This site serves as the online presence for Control and Telemetry Systems, detailing the embedded systems design, hardware development, and firmware engineering services provided by Luca Jost.
 It includes information about the founder, offered services, example projects, and contact details.

 ## Getting Started

-To view or modify the website locally, follow these steps:
+To view or modify the site locally, follow these steps:

 1. Clone this repository to your local machine:

     ```bash
     git clone git@github.com:l-jost/ljost-website.git
     ```

 2. Open the project directory:

     ```bash
     cd ljost-website
     ```

 3. Open the `index.html` file in your web browser to view the site.

 4. You can edit the HTML (`.html`) and CSS (`styles.css`) files in your preferred text editor to make changes.

 ## License